Edward Bernays: United Fruit and Guatemala

 In 1959, United Fruit dispensed with all external advisors including Bernays.

 Techniques

 Third parties

 Bernays argued that the covert use of third parties was morally legitimate because those parties were morally autonomous actors.

-"If you can influence the leaders, either with or without their conscious cooperation, you automatically influence the group which they sway", he said.
-In order to promote sales of bacon, for example, he conducted research and found that the American public ate very light breakfast of coffee, maybe a roll and orange juice.
-He went to his physician and found that a heavy breakfast was sounder from the standpoint of health than a light breakfast because the body loses energy during the night and needs it during the day.
-He asked the physician if he would be willing, at no cost, to write to 5,000 physicians and ask them whether their judgment was the same as his—confirming his judgment.
-About 4,500 answered back, all concurring that a more significant breakfast was better for the health of the American people than a light breakfast.
-He arranged for this finding to be published in newspapers throughout the country with headlines like '4,500 physicians urge bigger breakfast' while other articles stated that bacon and eggs should be a central part of breakfast and, as a result of these actions, the sale of bacon went up.

 Describing the response to his campaign for Ivory Soap, Bernays wrote: "As if actuated by the pressure of a button, people began working for the client instead of the client begging people to buy."

 Businesses found these covert methods irresistible.
-Strother Walker and Paul Sklar wrote in Business Finds Its Voice (1938) that Bernays had offered a solution to popular skepticism of business which arose in the depression: better "to implant an idea in a group leader's mind and let him spread it than to write up an idea and send it to the papers as a release, in the old-fashioned way...".
+Strother Walker and Paul Sklar wrote in Business Finds Its Voice (1938) that Bernays had offered a solution to popular skepticism of business which arose in the depression: better "to implant an idea in a group leader's mind and let him spread it than to write up an idea and send it to the papers as a release, in the old-fashioned way ...".

 Scientific approach

 Bernays pioneered the public relations industry's use of mass psychology and other social sciences to design its public persuasion campaigns: "If we understand the mechanism and motives of the group mind, is it not possible to control and regiment the masses according to our will without their knowing about it?
 The recent practice of propaganda has proved that it is possible, at least up to a certain point and within certain limits."
 He later called this scientific technique of opinion-molding the engineering of consent.

 Bernays expanded on Walter Lippmann's concept of stereotype, arguing that predictable elements could be manipulated for mass effects:

 Not only psychology but sociology played an important role for the public relations counsel, according to Bernays.
 The individual is "a cell organized into the social unit.
 Touch a nerve at a sensitive spot and you get an automatic response from certain specific members of the organism."